mtmorgan/pmcbioc/README.md

 Some simple observations from Bioconductor citations downloaded on 2023-09-08 include:

-- [Publications][pub] grow expoonentially, perhaps at a decreased rate after 2010.
+- [Publications][pub] grow exponentially, perhaps at a decreased rate after 2010.
 - PLoS ONE, Scientific Reports and Nature Communications are the three most [prominent venues][venue] for publications about